-We show that even this simple extension of temporal epistemic logic already gives a logical approach with broad applicability.
+We show that this extension of temporal epistemic logic gives a logical approach with broad applicability.
 In particular, as we show in Section~\ref{sec:atltrans}, temporal epistemic logic extended with the indices $\strat(i)$ can express alternating temporal logic constructs (both revocable and irrevocable).
-The extension can also express many of the subtly different notions that have been the subject of proposals for alternating temporal epistemic logics.
-We demonstrate this (in Section~\ref{sec:atelvarn}) by results that show how such logics can be translated into our setting.
-We also present a number of other applications including game theoretic solution concepts, and issues of concern in computer security (Section~\ref{sec:erasure}), and reasoning about possible implementations of knowledge-based programs (Section~\ref{sec:KBP}).
+The extension can also express many of the subtly different notions that have been proposed in the literature on alternating temporal epistemic logics.
+We demonstrate this (in Section~\ref{sec:atelvarn}) by results that show how a number of such logics can be translated into our setting.
+We also present a number of other applications including game theoretic solution concepts (Section~\ref{sec:games}), issues of concern in computer security (Section~\ref{sec:erasure}), and reasoning about possible implementations of knowledge-based programs (Section~\ref{sec:KBP}).